adrii-x/Mini-Real-Estate-Floor-Selector/README.md

-# Premium Residences - Luxury Real Estate Platform
+# Mini Real Estate Floor Selector

-A modern, responsive web application for showcasing luxury residential towers and apartment listings.
-Built with cutting-edge web technologies to provide an exceptional user experience for potential residents and real estate professionals.
+This is a React application I built for exploring apartment towers and their floor plans.
+The idea was to create something that lets users browse through different residential towers, check out floors, and see available apartments.

 ## Features